 - Next, add the egg and mix to combine.1 large egg

-- Transfer the mixture to a piping bag fitted with a star tip.
+- Transfer the mixture to a piping bag fitted with an open star tip.

 - Very carefully, pipe the churros directly into the oil and use sharp scissors to cut the dough at about 3 inches.